Halloween Pumpkins: 9 Uses After the Holiday

 6. Bury Your Jack-O’-Lantern Leftovers

 If composting isn’t your thing but you have a garden, dig a hole, toss them in, and let nature take over.
 By simply burying your leftover jack-o’-lanterns you will easily amend your soil.
 When it comes time to till the soil in the spring, you won’t find many jack-o’-lantern leftovers.
-You may find a few volunteer plants later in the season, though, if you had any seeds left in the pumpkin!
+You may find a few volunteer plants later in the season, though, if there were any seeds left in the pumpkin!

 7. Feed Your Livestock, Chickens or Worms

-”The pumpkin seeds (as well as the seeds of other members of the cucurbitaceae family, such as winter, summer, zucchini and crookneck squash, gourds, cucumbers, cantaloupe, and watermelon) are coated with a substance called cucurbitacin that paralyzes the worms.
+Livestock love pumpkins!
+So do chickens and worm farms.
+Did you know that pumpkins can be used as a natural dewormer?
+Here’s what Lisa Steele from Fresh Eggs Daily has to say about that, “The pumpkin seeds (as well as the seeds of other members of the cucurbitaceae family, such as winter, summer, zucchini and crookneck squash, gourds, cucumbers, cantaloupe, and watermelon) are coated with a substance called cucurbitacin that paralyzes the worms.
 The larger fruits and vegetables contain higher levels of cucurbitacin, while the smaller cucumber contains far less.”

 8. Turn It Into a Planter